Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 6/2

 Since castling didn't work, I spent a lot of time reverting commits on main.
 I made some slight UI improvements on my own end and pushed pawn promotion to demo.
 Castling will not make the demo.

+### 6/3

+I added a feature that shows all captured pieces on the side that captured them and made it work with all captures, including en pessant captures.